February 2022, published by Bloomsbury Methuen

-I work with seven 'scenographic' principles developed through her practice and a close study of Dorothy Wordsworth and her female comtemporaries approach to, and way, of engaging with landscape.
-Their ‘mode’ can, I suggests, be understood and analysed through the concept of the feminine 'material' sublime and offers a counterpoint to the ‘masculine’ or ‘transcendent sublime’, which was dominant in the Early Romantic period in which she, and some of her female contemporaries who also informed the principles, were writing.
+Through her practice and research, and a close study of Dorothy Wordsworth and her female comtemporaries approach to, and way of engaging with landscape, Louise has developed 'Seven Scenographic Principles'.
+These principles apply the concept of the feminine 'material' sublime, which offers a counterpoint to the ‘masculine’ or ‘transcendent sublime’.